nikitavoloboev/data/machine-learning/libraries/ml-libraries.md

 - [OpenDelta](https://github.com/thunlp/OpenDelta) - Open-Source Framework for Paramter Efficient Tuning (Delta Tuning).
 - [Alpa](https://github.com/alpa-projects/alpa) - Automatically parallelizes tensor computational graphs and runs them on a distributed cluster.
 - [GPBoost](https://github.com/fabsig/GPBoost) - Combining Tree-Boosting with Gaussian Process and Mixed Effects Models.
+- [CORDS](https://github.com/decile-team/cords) - Reduce end to end training time from days to hours (or hours to minutes), and energy requirements/costs by an order of magnitude using coresets and data selection.